noir-lang/noir/docs/docs/developers/getting-started.md

 Running out of ideas to build?
 Check our [ETHBogota Hacking Ideas](https://docs.google.com/document/d/1uQ6jOU4LfnkzoaETFbk1EouVD41Dh5j6jjtcCh6tpEU) and [Aztec Grants](https://aztec.network/grants) for inspirations!
 :::

-:::note
+:::info
 The Aztec core engineering team has a regular release cadence that will occasionally introduce breaking changes.
-Code freezes typically happen on Thursdays where updates are applied to the Testnet.
-The changes are then tested and monitored over the weekend and will be pushed to Mainnet if everything looks good.
+Updates are typically applied to Testnet on Thursdays, which are tested and monitored over the weekend and would be pushed to Mainnet afterwards.

 We are working on making this process more transparent.
 Feel free to [get in touch](#get-in-touch) if you have any queries.
 :::